libre-tube/LibreTube/README.md

 Differences to NewPipe
 </h2>

-With LibreTube, you have the choice to either send all requests directly to YouTube or proxy them via Piped for better privacy.
-Piped acts as a middleman server between you and YouTube in this case, which prevents YouTube from accessing personal information such as your IP address.
-Additionally, using Piped allows you to sync your subscriptions between LibreTube and Piped, which can be used on desktop too.
+LibreTube's main difference to NewPipe is that it has a much stronger focus on user experience.
+LibreTube uses the modern [Material 3 Expressive](https://m3.material.io) design, supports external APIs such as SponsorBlock, ReturnYouTubeDislike, or DeArrow, and allows you to synchronize your user data across devices, e.g. via Piped. <!-- TODO: replace with LibreTube sync server -->

-While LibreTube only supports YouTube, NewPipe also allows the use of other platforms like SoundCloud, PeerTube, Bandcamp and media.ccc.de.<br>
+While LibreTube only supports content from YouTube, NewPipe also allows the use of other platforms like SoundCloud, PeerTube, Bandcamp and media.ccc.de.

-Both are great clients for watching YouTube videos.
-It depends on the individual's use case which one fits their needs better.
+Both, LibreTube and NewPipe, are great clients for watching YouTube videos.
+There's no general answer about which one is better, just try them both and see which one fits you best.

 <h2 align="left">
 <sub>